-The State Services Commission is working to create a more consistent and comprehensive set of data for analysing agencies’ performance over time, including the standardisation of key statistics.
+The State Services Commission is working to create a consistent and comprehensive set of data for analysing agencies’ performance over time.

-The Commission is also preparing guidance for agencies to help them improve their capability and streamline their OIA processes.
+The Commission has published guidance and other materials for agencies to help them improve their capability and streamline their OIA processes.
+Further Guidance is planned.

-This will assist agencies to increase their understanding of their OIA workload and work-flow and enable better compliance with the Act.
+This assists agencies to increase their understanding of their OIA workload and work-flow and enable better compliance with the Act.

 The OIA applies to more agencies in the wider public sector, and over time the statistics we publish will extend to cover more agencies.